Classification of Symmetric Four-Body Dziobek Central Configurations and Application to the Earth--Moon System: Possible S4BDCs in the Earth--Moon System

 where $M=m_1'+m_2'+2m'$ is the unit of mass, and $m'=m_3'=m_4'>0$, what we consider as an independent variable.
 We introduce the mass value $m''=m'/m_1'$ (the value of $m'$ in Earth's mass), to use it later as a reference in descriptions and illustrations.

-We studied configurations where the value of $m''$ changes between negligible and Earth's mass ($m''$ changes from 0 to 1).
+We studied configurations where the value of $m''$ changes between negligible and Earth's mass ($m''$ changes from zero to one).
 There is a unique convex configuration for any mass composition.
-We determined the number of the concave configurations with the help of Fig. \ref{fig:em_number}, where we displayed the points $(m_1,m_2)$, calculated by using Eqs. (\ref{eq:em_mass}), and coloured them according to the value of $m''$.
+We determined the number of the concave configurations with the help of Figure~\ref{fig:em_number}, where we displayed the points $(m_1,m_2)$, calculated by using Equation~(\ref{eq:em_mass}), and coloured them according to the value of $m''$.
 The coloured curve crosses the curve $M_{m_1}$ when $m''=\nu_1=0.0111$, the curve $M_{m_2}$ when $m''=\nu_2=0.7114$.
-Table \ref{tab:em_nr} lists the number of concave configurations (that changes between 0 and 4) depending on the value of $m''$.
+Table \ref{tab:em_nr} lists the number of concave configurations (that changes between zero and four) depending on the value of $m''$.